prakhar531/Interview-prep/java/Polymorphism.md

 No, because the main is a static method.

+## What is the difference between overloading and overriding?

+A compile-time polymorphism feature called overloading allows an entity to have numerous implementations of the same name.
+Method overloading and operator overloading are two examples.

+Overriding is a form of runtime polymorphism where an entity with the same name but a different implementation is executed.
+It is implemented with the help of virtual functions.

 ## Super Keyword in Java

 The super keyword in Java is a reference variable which is used to refer immediate parent class object.